fjantunen/sev1/index.md

 * 📅 Remind teams to update them after the postmortem.
 * 🔍 Track coverage: flag high-tier services with missing or empty docs.

+### Keep Your Documentation Up to Date 📖✨

+Living documentation is only useful if it actually reflects reality.
+Stale runbooks are worse than none, they create 🚨 false confidence, 🐢 wasted time, and 💥 increased risk during a SEV1.
+Keeping docs current = operational safety 🛡️.

+#### What Needs Updating 🛠️
+- 📖 **Runbooks & Playbooks** – remediation steps & decision trees
+- 🗂️ **Service Catalog Entries** – owners, on-call, dependencies
+- 📊 **Dashboards & Links** – URLs, metric names, dashboards
+- 🚨 **Alert Payload References** – runbook links, diagnostic steps
+- 📢 **Comms Templates** – status page & exec briefings

+#### Cadence ⏱️
+- 🔄 **Event-driven** – update after every incident or PR
+- 📅 **Quarterly reviews** – sweep high-tier service docs
+- 🧹 **Annual audit** – org-wide confirmation of ownership & accuracy

+#### Ownership 👥
+- 👩‍💻 **Service Owners** – maintain runbooks
+- 🧑‍✈️ **Incident Commanders** – maintain process docs
+- 🛠️ **SRE/Platform Teams** – maintain framework, linting, automation

+#### Make It Easy 🪄
+Keeping docs up to date should feel lightweight, not like a chore:
+- 📝 **Docs-as-code** – update in the same PR as code changes
+- 🤖 **Automation** – lint for missing owners, broken links, stale docs
+- ⚡ **Shortcuts** – Slack bots or CI jobs to remind & link directly
+- 🔗 **Proximity** – co-locate runbooks next to the service they support
+- ✅ **Default to edit** – make “fix the doc” the path of least resistance

+> 🔑 Key Takeaway: If it's out of date, it's unsafe ⚠️.
+> Docs are as critical as 🚨 alerts or 🚀 deploys.
+> Make it easy to update 🪄, and treat documentation hygiene as part of the work ✅, not an afterthought ❌.

 #### Ultra-Terse Runbooks & Visual Cues ✂️👀

 Runbooks are most useful when they're scannable under stress.
 In high-tempo incidents, no one wants a wall of text.
 What I've found most effective is writing runbooks in ultra-terse, command-style language.
 Think: checklist, not essay.